 Traditional design + handoff Designers work in Figma, developers build in VS Code or Cursor |

-Developers and designers can ask their AI coding tool questions about the design system — which component to use, what the spacing rules are, how to implement a pattern — in tools they're already using (ChatGPT, Claude, the editor). |
+Developers and designers can ask their AI tool questions about the design system — which component to use, what the spacing rules are, how to implement a pattern — without leaving their editor. |

 |